jkshah6/Excel-data-analysis/README.md

  4.What are different order status in 2022?

- 5. List top 5 states contributing to the sales?
+ 5.List top 5 states contributing to the sales?

  6.Relation between age and gender based on number